strangerstudios/pmpro-add-paypal-express/readme.txt

 = .4 =
 * BUG: Added pmpro_btn-submit-checkout class to the PayPal checkout button.
 When paired with PMPro core updates, this fixes issues where the PayPal button remained disabled after trying to checkout via the default gateway first.
 * ENHANCEMENT: Changed "payment method" section to use div formatting instead of tables.
+* ENHANCEMENT: Fixed cases where the plugin was active and the primary gateway was also set to PayPal or PayPal Express.
+Now shows a message to change the gateway setting or deasctivate the plugin.

 = .3 =
 * Fixed bug where payment fields could show up on the review page when checking out with PayPal Express.